peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

         PeterO.Numbers.EInteger dividend,
         PeterO.Numbers.EInteger divisor);

-Finds the remainder that results when an arbitrary-precision integer is divided by the value of another arbitrary-precision integer.
+Returns the remainder that would result when an arbitrary-precision integer is divided by another arbitrary-precision integer.
+The remainder is the number that remains when the absolute value of an arbitrary-precision integer is divided by the absolute value of the other arbitrary-precision integer; the remainder has the same sign (positive or negative) as this arbitrary-precision integer.

 <b>Parameters:</b>